Arizona Dream: Box office

 Although filmed in 1991 and released throughout Europe in 1993, Arizona Dream was not theatrically released in the U.S. until September 9, 1994.
 Warner Brothers initially reduced it to two hours and tried to market it for the middle-of-the-road audience; when these attempts failed, they released the full version.
 As a result its total U.S. gross, in three theaters, was only $112,547.

 Awards

 The film won the Silver Bear - Special Jury Prize at the 43rd Berlin International Film Festival.

 Home media

 In the United States, the Warner Archive Collection released the 119-minute cut of the film on a made-on-demand DVD on March 16, 2010.

 In Europe, StudioCanal released the 142-minute cut of the film on DVD in 2004, HD DVD, and Blu-ray in 2009.
 The Blu-ray features an interview with Johnny Depp and deleted scenes.
-Studiocanal later released the 142-minute version on 4K Blu-ray in France and Germany in 2024; while Eagle Pictures will release the film on 4K Blu-ray in Italy.
+StudioCanal later released the 142-minute version on 4K Blu-ray in France and Germany in 2024; while Eagle Pictures released the film on 4K Blu-ray in Italy.